shenlei149/Mathematics/README.md

 * Fixed some typos, maybe I introduced some new typos

 ## A Walk Through Combinatorics
-Book: A Walk Through Combinatorics - An Introduction to Enumeration and Graph Theory Third Edition
+Book: A Walk Through Combinatorics - An Introduction to Enumeration and Graph Theory Fourth Edition